'It's a health issue': Aucklanders on tank water 'getting desperate' as shortage bites

 The Herald has not been able make contact with half a dozen companies called Monday morning due to the high demand.

-Stephenson said restrictions put in place by Watercare at filling stations meant the time it took the 10-12,000 litre tanker trucks to fill up had increased, passing the burden on to those running dry.
+Stephenson said restrictions put in place by Watercare at filling stations meant the time it took the 10-12,000-litre tanker trucks to fill up had increased, passing the burden on to those running dry.

 "Each time a tank fills up it lowers the reservoir level and needs to be filled again.
 But the infrastructure is not in place to do it fast enough and to deal with the supply issues we have currently.